 Edible Insect Sources

 I am so thrilled that I am already receiving requests on where to buy edible insects.
-There are several reputable domestic sources for live bugs, which I have listed here, and others may be found on the web.
-As you can imagine, currently the demand for food-grade insects is somewhat low, which will naturally affect supply.
-Clearly, by raising demand, supply will soon follow!
+There are several good sources, both domestically and abroad, which I have listed here.
+Others may be found on the web.

 Hotlix: The Original Candy That Bugs